blazium-engine/blazium-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

     :ref:`doc_sky_shader`

-Godot supports using shaders to render the sky background.
+Blazium supports using shaders to render the sky background.
 The radiance map (which is used to provide ambient light and reflections for PBR materials) is automatically updated based on the sky shader.